termermc/TCPacketProtocol/README.md

 # TCPacketProtocol
 Packet protocol supporting packet replies and a simple API

-# WIP
-Work in progress.
-Run `./gradlew build` to build.

 # What is it
 This is a simple library implementing a basic packet protocol in an easy and event-based way.
 You can receive messages and reply to them with a simple API, and reduce TCP server development time.